Description

 Memory Verse:

-- Red Balloon Worksheet Color one of the ABCJLM Red Worksheet with a red jumbo crayon.
+- Red Balloon Worksheet Choose one of the ABCJesusLovesMe Red Worksheets to color with a red egg-shaped crayon.

 - Eat red food: Apple, strawberry, raspberry, red licorice, lollipop, cranberry juice, watermelon, radish, beets, red popsicle, strawberry or raspberry Jello

-- Do a Color Walk: Walk around the house or neighborhood looking for the color red.
+- Color Walk: Walk around your home or neighborhood looking for the color red.
 Take a red flashcard or crayon with you to remind the child of the color.
-(Color Flashcards are available to print if needed.)

 - Red Circle Worksheet Color, paint, or draw on the Circle worksheet with the color red.